Milian0402/codex-idea/README.md

 5. **Phone Emulator Should Be Easier**
 - Suggested copy:
-  - "The phone emulator already exists in Codex, but it should be even easier to open and use for quick mobile testing."
+  - some things already exist but would be cool to have it inside codex

 6. **Session Sidebar With Rich Context**
 - Goal: improve thread scanning by adding context beyond title-only rows.